 Reading books, playing turn-taking games, creating stories, and modelling appropriate behaviors help them acquire these vital skills.

 Getting Professional Help for Social Communication Difficulties in Autism

 Since it is a relatively new diagnosis, there are no specific treatments for social communication difficulties.

-However, there are many ways that professionals can help autistic children with social communication difficulties.
+However, there are many ways that professionals can ASD children with social communication difficulties.